swannodette/baduk/_posts/2016-08-05-us-go-congress-day6.markdown

 Juan's lecture, Typical Mistakes 5 kyu to 3 dan.
 Guo Juan was a great presenter and her online teaching software seems very well considered.
 I stayed for about half the presentation and headed back to the lounge area.
-Nathan I agreed to meetup around 6:30pm for dinner and I headed back to the AirBnB to get a couple hours of blog writing in.
+Nathan and I agreed to meetup around 6:30pm for dinner and I headed back to the AirBnB to get a couple hours of blog writing in.